 I moved out of the US and file my own taxes and just realized I've been filing my taxes incorrectly the past couple of years and fear that if the IRS finds out, I'll be charged with a felony.
-I thought I had to file based on where I practice business (I still work remotely for US clients) and not...
+I thought I had to file based on where I practice business (I still work remotely for US clients)...
 Read more »

 Criminal or civil fraud requires knowledge of the fraud and intentional conduct to perpetrate the fraud, so honest mistake is a complete defense.
 Stop worrying.
 Hire a CPA to review your past returns and file any corrected or amended returns for the affected years, as necessary.
 Any penalties or...Read more »